 The Board of Directors and the Audit Committee recommend that KPMG LLP be appointed to serve as the Company's auditors until the next annual meeting of shareholders.
+The Audit Committee is responsible for recommending the appointment of the external auditors, evaluating and monitoring their qualifications, performance and independence, as well as assessing the appropriateness of the audit fees.

-KPMG LLP has served as the Company's auditors since 1992.
-For the years ended December 31, 2018 and 2017, the fees for audit, audit-related, tax and all other services provided to the Company by KPMG LLP were the following:
+KPMG LLP has served as the Company's independent auditors since 1992.
+The Audit Committee continuously assesses the Company's external auditors, and on an annual basis reviews the audit and non-audit fees, audit quality, independence, and tenure of our auditors, including the benefits and risks of having a long-tenured auditor and the controls and processes that help ensure KPMG's independence.
+See "Schedule C - Additional Audit Committee Disclosure" for more details on auditors' independence.
+For the years ended December 31, 2019 and 2018, the fees for audit, audit-related, tax and all other services provided to the Company by KPMG LLP were the following:

-FEES (IN THOUSANDS) 2018 (C\$) 2017 (C\$)
+FEE (IN THOUSANDS) 2019 (C\$) 2018 (C\$)

-Audit 2,745 2,695
+Audit 2,718 2,745

-Audit-related 1,243 1,068
+Audit-related 1,234 1,243

-Tax 1,143 1,458
+Tax 1,288 1,143

-All other 417
+All other 50 417

-TOTAL FEES 5,548 5,221
+TOTAL FEES 5,290 5,548

 Pursuant to the terms of its charter, the Audit Committee approves all audit and audit-related services, audit engagement fees and terms and all non-audit engagements provided by the external auditors.
-The Audit Committee pre-approved all the services performed by the auditors for audit, audit-related and non-audit related services for the years ended December 31, 2018 and 2017.
+The Audit Committee pre-approved all the services performed by the auditors for audit, audit-related and non-audit related services for the years ended December 31, 2019 and 2018.